GuilleQP/guilleqp.github.io/articles/hyperinflation_in_videogames.md

 # Hyperinflation in videogames
 ![](https://img.shields.io/badge/Status-Work_in_progress-brown.svg) ![](https://img.shields.io/badge/Last_review-27/08/2019-green.svg)

+>  Inflation is when you pay fifteen dollars for the ten-dollar haircut you used to get for five dollars when you had hair. - Sam Ewing

 What is hyperinflation?
 How does it appear in videogames?
 What are the best solutions to avoid it in your games?
 I'll try to answer all this questions.

 ## What is hyperinflation?